• Skip to primary navigation

 In the end, it is the total amount of calories expended during a day versus what you have eaten that will result in weight loss.
 This is called the energy balance.
 If you would like to know how many calories to burn to lose a kilo, check out our article: How many calories should you burn to lose 1 kg?

-In a future article, we will discuss where the energy expended in strength training training comes from, for example, using a Altterre.
+In a future article, we will discuss where the energy expended in strength training training comes from, for example, using a Otherland.

 In the end, the important thing is first and foremost to have pleasure in moving and taking care of your body.